 Expanding into new territories (especially internationally) is a demanding endeavor for brands.
-But if you’re a US company looking to grow internationally, we know a good place to start – Canada.
+But if you’re a US company building an ecommerce growth strategy, Canada is one of the strongest places to start.

 Canada demonstrates similar cultural and market trends to the US making it a strong choice for brands wanting to test the waters of going across borders.
 With relatively low competition, and an eager consumer, brands that invest in getting over the hump of international distribution see real results.